Portia Woodman: Early life

-Portia Woodman was born in Kawakawa on 12 July 1991 to Kathryn and Kawhena Woodman.
+Woodman was born in Kawakawa on 12 July 1991 to Kathryn and Kawhena Woodman.
 Both of her parents are teachers and named her after the heroine from their favourite play, The Merchant of Venice.
 Woodman has two brothers Baden and Dalton.

 Woodman came from a sporting background with both her father, Kawhena and her uncle, Fred Woodman being former All Blacks.
 Her uncle Richard Woodman played for North Auckland.
-Her mother Kathryn had ambitions of playing for the Silver Ferns, and was close to selection for the national team until she became pregnant at 16 with Woodman’s eldest brother.
+Her mother Kathryn had ambitions of playing for the Silver Ferns, and was close to selection for the national team until she became pregnant at 16 with Woodman's eldest brother.
 Her aunt Te Aroha Keenan is a former Silver Fern.

 As a four-year-old she was fast enough to beat six-year-old girls in sprint races on family days at the local marae.
 Her speed was noticed at school and she was encouraged into athletics.

 Her early years were spent in Kaikohe before in 1997 the family relocated to Auckland.
 The seven year old Woodman remembers being distraught at the move away from her familiar environment.

-Her first after school activity was ballet and it wasn’t until a year later that after hearing that she was a fast runner that the coach of a boys team asked her to join his rugby team.
+Her first after school activity was ballet and it wasn't until a year later that after hearing that she was a fast runner that the coach of a boys team asked her to join his rugby team.
 This led to her being the only girl playing rugby at the Glenfield Rugby Union and Sports Club.
 Encouraged by her mother she also played netball.
 When Woodman was nine, she watched a replay of Jonah Lomu on TV playing against the English team in the 1995 World Cup and proclaimed to her father that she wanted to be the female Jonah Lomu.

 Her secondary education was undertaken at Mount Albert Grammar School where her aunt Te Aroha Keenan, was Deputy Principal and in charge of netball.
-As rugby wasn’t an option for girls at the school, the only other team option that interested her was netball.
+As rugby wasn't an option for girls at the school, the only other team option that interested her was netball.
 She also had hopes of representing her country in athletics at the Olympics and participated in the sport from the age of 10 until she was approximately 17 years old.
 This meant catching three buses from Mt Albert Grammar School to attend sprint training at AUT Millennium on the North Shore.
-Over summer weekends Woodman will compete for Takapuna Athletics Club at athletic events.
-The highlight of her athletics career was completing in the 100 metres and triple jump at the New Zealand Secondary Schools Championships in 2008 and the North Island New Zealand Secondary Schools Championships in 2009.
+Over summer weekends Woodman would compete for Takapuna Athletics Club at athletic events.
+The highlight of her athletics career was competing in the 100 metres and triple jump at the New Zealand Secondary Schools Championships in 2008 and the North Island New Zealand Secondary Schools Championships in 2009.